miax0722/GR5241-MNIST_data_analysis/output/README.md

 # GR5241-MNIST_data_analysis

-### lib Folder
+### output Folder

-The lib directory contains the requirement of this project and the referred paper.
+The output directory contains the output of the project (html and pdf files).